Does Homeowners Insurance Cover Jewelry

 Some specific insurers do offer jewelry insurance policies.
 This stand-alone jewelry insurance policy may be advantageous if your insurer does not provide a personal property endorsement.
 Keep in mind that the specifics of the policy may depend on the company, but theft, loss, and some damages are typically covered.

-If your jewelry is stolen, the first thing you need to do is report it to the police.
+If your jewelry is stolen, the first thing you need to do is to start by reporting it to the police.
 And then get a copy of the police report.
 You will have to tender this when you file a claim with your insurance company.
 Meanwhile, for jewelry damaged by a covered event, the first thing to do is to gather evidence like photos and videos of the damage.

 Then, contact your insurance provider immediately.
 You should be ready to provide detailed information.
 And this includes receipts or an appraisal of the value of the jewelry.
-Depending on the type of coverage you choose, you may have to pay a deductible for damaged jewelry claims.
-If your claim gets approved, the insurance company will offer you payment or reimbursement up to the coverage limit of your policy.
+Depending on the coverage you chose, you may have to pay a deductible for damaged jewelry claims.
+If your claim gets approved, the insurance company will offer you payment/reimbursement up to the coverage limit of your policy.